transloadit/uppy/website/src/docs/uppy.md

 When an upload is completed, this may contain a URL to the uploaded file.
 Depending on server configuration it may not be accessible or accurate.

+### `file.isFromFolder`

+Boolean: indicates whether a file is uploading based off folder selection.
+Useful to distinguish specific file selection or folder selection for  providers such as [Dropbox](/docs/dropbox).

 ## Methods

 ### `uppy.use(plugin, opts)`